Where to Go Diving in PCB

 Angelfish, amberjacks, crabs, and spiny lobsters are common reef residents.
 You may spot a sea turtle hiding on the sea floor underneath sunken ships.
 Other common sightings include electric blue damselfish, blennies, redfish, flounder, needlefish, rays, and wrasses.
 And if you find yourself hovering in the loving embrace of a giant bait ball, you’ll have achieved Zen indeed.

-Dive Shops in Panama City Beach
+Dive Shops in PCB

 Several local dive outfits provide a one-stop shop for all your diving needs.
 You can book a dive charter, sign up for a class, and rent or buy gear at these shops.